mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart.md

     === "Code for the cell"
         ```py
         from vizro_ai import VizroAI
-        import plotly.express as px
+        import vizro.plotly.express as px

         from dotenv import load_dotenv
         load_dotenv()

         df = px.data.gapminder()
         vizro_ai = VizroAI()
-        vizro_ai.plot(df, "describe the composition of gdp in continent, and add horizontal line for avg gdp")
+        vizro_ai.plot(df, "describe the composition of gdp in continent and color by continent, and add a horizontal line for avg gdp")
         ```
     === "Result"
         [![BarChart]][BarChart]

     [BarChart]: ../../assets/tutorials/chart/GDP_Composition_Bar.png

+The created chart is interactive, and you can hover over the data for additional information.

+### 5. Get an explanation with your chart

-You can also pass `explain=True` to `plot()` method which will provide additional insights in addition to the rendered chart.
+By passing `explain=True` to the `plot()` method will provide additional insights in addition to the rendered chart.

+Let's create another example and read through the additional information.

 !!! example "Specify  `explain=True`"
     === "Code for the cell"